Translated by Jasmine Nishino

 Written by Mami Wakamatsu

-Yokohama is a port city with scenic and historical locations in the Kanagawa prefecture.
-Being close to Tokyo, it has been a popular sightseeing destination for decades.
+Yokohama is a port city with scenic and historical locations in the Kanagawa Prefecture.
+Just a 30-minute train ride away from central Tokyo, it has been a popular sightseeing destination for decades.

-In this article, we will introduce you to the most popular areas in Yokohama and tell you how to get to Yokohama Station from Tokyo.
-Let's go!
+In this article, we introduce the most popular areas in Yokohama, from Minato Mirai to Chinatown, and tell you how to get to Yokohama Station from Tokyo via public transportation.

 How to Get to Yokohama from Tokyo